-Discourse Studies and Social Media Discourse Studies encompasses a number of overlapping research schools that share an overarching commitment to the "semiotic dimensions of power, injustice, and political-economic, social or cultural change in society" (Unger et al. 2016, 278).
-They also share a number of fundamental premises: knowledge is historically contingent, political struggles and power relations shape meaningmaking, and social identities are relationally constituted (Laclau 2014; Wodak 2009; Potter 1996; Krzyżanowski and Forchtner 2016).
+Discourse Studies and Social Media Discourse Studies encompasses a number of overlapping research schools that share an overarching commitment to the "semiotic dimensions of power, injustice, and political-economic, social or cultural change in society" (Unger et al. Social Media and Society: Integrating the Digital with the Social in Digital Discourse (KhosraviNik, M. ed.).
+2023..

+2016, 278).
+They also share a number of fundamental premises: knowledge is historically contingent, political struggles and power relations shape meaning-making, and social identities are relationally constituted (Laclau 2014; Wodak 2009; Potter 1996; Krzyżanowski and Forchtner 2016).
 Beyond this shared foundation, different schools have "different theoretical models, research methods and agenda" (Fairclough, Mulderrig and Wodak 2011, 394).
 Two important schools of Discourse Studies are Critical Discourse Analysis, associated with Fairclough (1995) and Wodak (2009), and The Essex School of Discourse Theory, associated with Laclau and Mouffe (2014).
 While they diverge in some key areas, they also share many similarities.
 As noted by Torfing (2005): "when it comes to the actual analysis of social and political discourse, the differences between Fairclough and Laclau and Mouffe are small" (9).
 In this chapter, we will emphasise the shared premises and similarities across Discourse Studies and discuss the merits of this tradition overall in the context of disinformation and social media.
-As will become clear through the discussed Pre-print of book chapter from the anthology: Digital Discourse and Society: Integrating the Digital with the Political.
-(KhosraviNik, M. ed.).
-Forthcoming.

-case studies, our own research has drawn respectively on Critical Discourse Analysis (Fairclough 1995, 2003) and the Essex School of Discourse Theory (Laclau and Mouffe 2014; Laclau 2014).
+As will become clear through the discussed case studies, our own research has drawn respectively on Critical Discourse Analysis (Fairclough 1995, 2003) and the Essex School of Discourse Theory (Laclau and Mouffe 2014; Laclau 2014).
 This has led us down similar paths, examining the discursive construction of credibility, trust, and authenticity in disinformation campaigns as well as the constitutive role of antagonism.
 As such, our aim is to illuminate our shared paths and reflect on the overall strengths of Discourse Studies.
 Discourse Studies has a long history in media scholarship, especially in research on media's role in shaping knowledge, power relations and political struggles (Hall 1982; van Dijk 1985; Fairclough 1995; Wodak 2009).
 As Stuart Hall argued in 1982, media systems play a crucial role for meaning-making due to the way they "selectively circulate... preferred meanings and interpretations" (Hall 1982, 341, original emphasis).
 Media institutions help us "not simply to know more about 'the world' but to make sense of it.
-Here the line... between the 'meaningless' and the 'meaningful,' between the incorporated practices, meanings and values and the oppositional ones, is ceaselessly drawn and redrawn" (Hall 1982, 341).
-While media systems have changed considerably since Hall's (1982) seminal work, media institutions and technologies still play a crucial role in shaping knowledge, power and identity boundaries - all of which are subject to political struggles and deliberate attempts at manipulation.
+Here the line... between the Social Media and Society: Integrating the Digital with the Social in Digital Discourse (KhosraviNik, M. ed.).
+2023..